How to File a Bar Complaint Against Your Attorney

 - Force your attorney to do specific work

+A bar complaint protects the next client, for your own case, you need a new attorney, fee arbitration, or a malpractice claim.
 That last point is important.
-A bar complaint is about professional discipline — not about fixing your individual case.
+A bar complaint is about professional discipline, not about fixing your individual case.
 For that, you need a different attorney, a malpractice claim, or both.

 When You Should File a Bar Complaint